SSWConsulting/SSW.Rules.Content/rules/unsolicited-feedback/rule.md

 > Bob, I saw your interview and it was terrible!
 All you did was talk about yourself, you didn't give your guest a chance to get a word in edgewise!
 :::bad
-Bad example - It may seem like John is being reprimanded.
+Bad example - It may seem like John is being reprimanded
 :::

 > Hey Bob, I really enjoyed watching your interview with \[guest] last week.
 You told some cool stories, and it really whet my appetite for more about the topic.
 Is there any chance of \[guest] coming back?
 I'd love to hear more from *them* next time about *their* stories.
 :::good
-Good example - A better approach showing respect while offering feedback in context of the shared goal (assessing the interviewee).
+Good example - A better approach showing respect while offering feedback in context of the shared goal (assessing the interviewee)
 :::

 ## If feedback is personal